 - Demographic information: date of birth; salutation; title; and language preferences.

-- Expert Member data: With respect to Expert Members (in addition to any other applicable category set out in this Notice), we also collect wireless device addresses (including text message addresses), payment information, professional biography, and other profiling information pertaining to your experience and expertise.
+- Sage data: With respect to Sages (in addition to any other applicable category set out in this Notice), we also collect wireless device addresses (including text message addresses), payment information, professional biography, and other profiling information pertaining to your experience and expertise.

 - Contact details: address; telephone number; email address; and details of your public business networking profile(s) or online biographies.